utcompling/Scalabha/doc/readme.txt

 =Transition C: TreeMerge=
 This transition turns a collection of working tree files into a single output tree file.
 This means that whitespace in the input tree files will be collapsed, and each input tree will become a line in the output tree file.
 Note that input tree files are sorted alphabetically by name to determine the order of trees in the output file.
 Just as with Transition A, treemerge will overwrite the output files, so you should not make changes directly to the output tree files, only the ones in the src/ directory.

+Commands:
+scalabha treemerge /path/to/document/dir    # the document dir is something like "kin/tree/src/kgmc/kgmc_0026.eng".
+All the immediate children of this directory should be *.tree files. scalabha treemerge kin                      # Since this command is defined to be destructive (i.e., you should not be modifying scalabha treemerge mlg                      #  the output tree files directly), and this operation is fairly fast, it might be scalabha treemerge all                      #  easier to just process all the src trees at once.

 =State 4: Verification=
 In this state, the process is complete, and all of the requisite files (XML, tok, and tree) exist.
 Here, you can use verification tools like tree-checker.pl to make sure that the output is well formed.
 You will also want to make sure of a few properties: